Anantanand Rambachan

-Anantanand Rambachan is a professor of religion at St. Olaf College.
+Dr Anantanand Rambachan is a Professor Emeritus of Religion at St. Olaf College, Minnesota.
+He was also Forum Humanum Visiting Professor at the Academy for the Study of World Religions at the University of Hamburg in Germany between (2013-2017).
+He has published extensively in the field of Advaita Vedanta tradition, Hindu ethics, liberation theology, and interreligious dialogue.

 Education

-Rambachan completed his undergraduate studies at the University of the West Indies, St. Augustine, Trinidad.
+Rambachan was raised in a Hindu family in Trinidad and completed undergraduate studies at the University of the West Indies, St. Augustine, Trinidad in 1972.
+He also attended a three-year residential course on vedanta in Sanskrit at the Sandeepany Sadhanalaya, an aśrama of Chinmaya Mission in Mumbai, India under the guidance of Dayananda Saraswati.
 He received his M.A.
 (Distinction) and Ph.D. degrees from the University of Leeds, in the United Kingdom, where he researched "classical Advaita epistemology and, in particular, the significance of the śruti as a source of valid knowledge (pramāṇa) in Śaṅkara."

-Since 1985 Rambachan has been teaching in the Department of Religion at St. Olaf College, Minnesota, USA, where he "continued my research and writing on Advaita, the Hindu tradition in a global context, Hindu ethics, Hinduism and contemporary issues and interreligious dialogue."
+Between 1985 and 2021, Rambachan taught in the Department of Religion at St. Olaf College, Minnesota, USA, where he "continued my research and writing on Advaita, the Hindu tradition in a global context, Hindu ethics, Hinduism and contemporary issues and interreligious dialogue."
 Starting 2013, Professor Rambachan was Forum Humanum Visiting Professor at the Academy for World Religions at Hamburg University, Germany until 2017.
+He retired in 2021.